 The Board has the following standing Committees: the Audit Committee, the Compensation and Succession Committee, the Executive Committee, and the Nominating and Governance Committee, and the Risk and Return Committee.

 The Audit, Risk and Return, Compensation and Succession, and Nominating and Governance Committees consist solely of independent directors as defined above and as defined in the Committee charters.
 The Chair of each of the Audit, Risk and Return, Compensation and Succession, and Nominating and Governance Committees is an independent director who has served as a member of the Board for a period of at least two years.
 The Executive Committee consists of the Lead Director, the Chairs of the Audit, Risk and Return, Compensation and Succession, and Nominating and Governance Committees, and the Board Chair.

 Each Committee maintains a charter, which is posted on the Corporation's website.
 The Board may form additional Committees.

 The Nominating and Governance Committee recommends to the Board, and the Board designates, the members and the Chairs of the Committees, taking into account the preferences and experience of the individual directors.

 The Board reviews Committee membership annually and considers whether membership changes should be made with a view toward balancing the benefits derived from continuity against the benefits derived from the diversity of experience and viewpoints of the various directors.
 There are no fixed terms for Committee membership.
 The Board believes that rotation of Committee assignments should occur at periodic intervals but should not be mandated as a policy as there may be reasons to maintain an individual director's Committee membership for extended periods of time.

 The Nominating and Governance Committee reviews and assesses the independence, experience, and financial literacy of nominees for the Audit Committee, including Audit Committee Financial Experts.

-The Risk and Return, Compensation and Succession and Nominating and Governance Committees typically meet at least four times a year, with some Committees meeting more frequently when needed.
+The Risk and Return, Compensation and Succession and Nominating and Governance Committees typically meet at least five times a year, with some Committees meeting more frequently when needed.
 The Audit Committee typically meets eight times a year.
 The Executive Committee meets on an as-needed basis.
 Many Committee meetings are scheduled to coincide with regular Board meetings.
 Committee Chairs may call additional meetings, as needed.